-- Current NHTI Students: Students who wish to enter the Nursing program and are currently enrolled in General Studies or another NHTI program must complete and submit the Change of Program form prior to the application deadline and return them to the Admissions Office at NHTIadmissions@ccsnh.edu. - Previously Enrolled in Another Nursing Program: Candidates who previously attended a nursing RN or LPN program at another institution within the last five years must also submit a "Letter of Good Standing" from their prior program's Department Head and complete a Success Plan and submit it to the Admissions Office at NHTladmissions@ccsnh.edu by the application deadline; qualified candidates will be contacted for an interview with the Nursing Student Affairs Committee.
+- Current NHTI Students: Students who wish to enter the Nursing program and are currently enrolled in General Studies or another NHTI program must complete and submit the Change of Program form, along with the other Specific Admission Requirements, to the Admissions Office prior to the application deadline. - Previously Enrolled in Another Nursing Program: Candidates who previously attended and did not complete a Nursing RN or LPN program at another institution within the last five years must also submit a "Letter of Good Standing" from their prior program's Department Head to the Admissions Office and complete a Success Plan by the application deadline; qualified candidates will be contacted for an interview with the Nursing Student Affairs Committee.